LZH-Work-Station/ML-project/Report.md

 #### 2. Transform textual data into binary data by one-hot encoding

 The data in 'CHARSET', 'SERVER', 'WHOIS_COUNTRY', 'WHOIS_STATEPRO' are text.
 In order to fit our machine learning model, we use One Hot Encoding, the value of the discrete feature is extended to the Euclidean space, and a value of the discrete feature corresponds to a point in the Euclidean space.
 In other word, we use a vector which is composed by 0 and 1.
-If the value is 1, it means the associated text is present in this sample.
+If the value is 1, it means the associated textual feature is present in this sample.

 #### 3. Extracting information from time